kensanni/ALC-currency-converter/README.md

 >- Offline access.

 ### How it works
 ALC-currency-converter is built with the intent of [`PWA(Progressive Web App)`](https://developers.google.com/web/progressive-web-apps/).
 It's offers better user experience to the user.
 When a user visits the application for the first time, it caches some data such as the styling and home page to provide a better experience for the user.
-A user must have performed a conversion on the web application in-order to make such convertion in an offline mode which is saved in the indexedDB.
+A user must have performed a conversion on the web application in-order to make such conversion in an offline mode which is saved in the indexedDB.